Jiangmen Underground Neutrino Observatory: Detector

 The main detector consists of a 35.4 m diameter transparent acrylic glass sphere containing 20,000 tonnes of linear alkylbenzene liquid scintillator, surrounded by a stainless steel truss supporting approximately 43,200 photomultiplier tubes (17,612 large 20 in diameter tubes, and 25,600 3 inch tubes filling in the gaps between them), immersed in a water pool instrumented with 2,400 additional photomultiplier tubes as a muon veto.
-As of 2022, construction of the detector is well underway.
-Deploying this 700 m underground will detect neutrinos with excellent energy resolution.
-The overburden includes 270 m of granite mountain, which will reduce cosmic muon background.
+Construction was finished and operation began in 2025.
+The detector is deployed 700 m underground, helping reduce background and enabling it to detect neutrinos with excellent energy resolution.
+The overburden includes 270 m of granite mountain, which reduces the cosmic muon background.

 The much larger distance to the reactors (compared to less than 2 km for the Daya Bay far detector) makes the experiment better able to distinguish neutrino oscillations, but requires a much larger, and better-shielded, detector to detect a sufficient number of reactor neutrinos.

 Physics

 Predicted oscillation probability of electron neutrinos (black) oscillating to muon (blue) or tau (red) neutrinos, as a function of distance from source.
 Existing short-baseline experiments measure the first small dip in the black curve at 500 km/GeV; JUNO will observe the large dip at 16000 km/GeV.
 For reactor neutrinos with an energy of ≈3 MeV, the distances are ≈1.5 km and ≈50 km, respectively.
 This plot is based on assumed mixing parameters; the measured shape will differ and allow the actual parameters to be computed.

 The main approach of the JUNO Detector in measuring neutrino oscillations is the observation of electron antineutrinos coming from two nuclear power plants at approximately 53 km distance.
 Since the expected rate of neutrinos reaching the detector is known from processes in the power plants, the absence of a certain neutrino flavor can give an indication of transition processes.
+JUNO data may also provide insights into neutrinoless double beta decay.

 The quantitative part of the experiment requires measuring neutrino flavour oscillations as a function of distance.
 This seems impossible, as both the reactors and detector are completely immovable, but the speed of oscillation varies with energy (details at Neutrino oscillation § Propagation and interference).
 As the reactors emit neutrinos with a range of energies, a range of effective distances can be observed, limited by the accuracy with which each neutrino's energy can be measured.

 Although not the primary goal, the detector is sensitive to atmospheric neutrinos, geoneutrinos and neutrinos from supernovae as well.

+JUNO counts the number of electron neutrinos that cross the detector without switching and how that number changes depending on the neutrinos’ energies.
+Physicists have developed theoretical models that estimate how and how often neutrinos switch flavours.
+JUNO measured two parameters with 1.6 better precision than before.